Inside: Ways to determine if you have a tired baby and how to help your baby sleep.

 - Baby should be put back down after the 5 a.m. feed.
 This encourages baby that the day begins later in the morning, not at 5.

-- A 5 week old baby shouldn’t be awake longer than an hour at a time without a nap.
+- A 5 week old baby shouldn’t be awake longer than an hour and change at a time without a nap.

 - Mom nurses to sleep which – though not a problem itself – creates a sleep prop.
 This means baby learns to depend on mom to sleep and cannot/will not go to sleep without mom.
 This is sweet with one baby, but is very difficult if you add additional children into the home or have to go to work.